curridesigns/FoodCourting/readme.md

 This is a chatting game with a mini game that is a grab and place style game.

-Our Main Character is a Ramen Resturatant in a mall Food Court Employee
+Our Player character is a food court employee at a Ramen Shop in the local mall.

 For the mini game:
 You run around the kitchen collecting ingredients and bringing them back to bowl, while avoiding your creepy manager.